Survey finds data regulation a key driver in investment decisions

 Data regulation is front of mind for companies investing in Ireland, according to a survey from William Fry.

-The Global Trends in Technology & Data survey, which included 300 C-suite executives, analysed the factors that go into data investments at companies.
+The Global Trends in Technology and Data survey, which included 300 C-suite executives, analysed the factors that go into data investments at companies.

-It found that data regulation regimes were the top consideration when choosing a location with 92pc of respondents saying Ireland’s status was good.
-This is followed in second place by access to talent and third by the local legal frameworks.
+It found that data regulation regimes were the top consideration when choosing a location, with 92pc of respondents saying Ireland’s status was good or excellent.
+This was followed in second place by access to talent and third by the local legal frameworks.

 On the matter of data-related investments over the next 18 months, 62pc said that it was “likely” they would make further investments in Ireland and 31pc said it was “possible”.